 Overall System Status:

-The Windows client from OpenAFS.org supports Windows XP/Vista/7 with the current release (as of Mar 2012).
+The Windows client from OpenAFS.org supports Windows XP/Vista/7/8 with the current release (as of Nov 2013).
 Older versions are still available, with reduced functionality.
-The features (1.7.x) release is recommended for Windows.
+The features (1.7.x) release is required for Windows 7 and later.

 The AFS client service must be started as administrator; subsequently, non-administrator accounts can use it, but cannot modify some settings.
 Advanced configuration parameters such as cache size and chunk size can only be modified by administrators.
 On a system used with a wired network connection, performance can usually be enhanced by increasing the chunk size value to 2048 or 4096 kB.
 Most systems will benefit from increasing the cache size value from the default (approx. 98000) to somewhere between 200000 and 1000000.
 The cache size is in kB, and is used to locally cache files stored in AFS.
 32-bit Windows can not use a cache larger than 1200000 (1.2GB).
 Consult Research Computing before changing the other parameters.